 Jorge L.'s Resources

 Word Problems with Multiple Variables and Given Values This type of problem will be presented such that you'll have to set-up the equation or relation between the variables.
 Additionally, you will be given the value of one or more variables.
 On all of these problems you are not asked to solve the problem, only set-up the equation.
-Example 1: “A weather balloon is launched from a height of 100... read more
+Example 1: “A weather balloon is launched from... read more

 Writing Expressions Involving Rate of Change These real-world problems can be best translated when broken down into their components (variables and operations).
 When you see the words “is” or “are”, this is the points where you set-up the equality.
 Whenever you see the word “per”, “each” the implication is a multiplication.
 This indicates the rate of change between the variables.
 The... read more